-Planting pallet connects to the wider landscape and regional ecosystem.
-Pines, mixed grasses and Birches define the main atmosphere, giving the yard its sense of place.
+The planting pallet connects to the broader landscape and regional ecosystem.
+Pines, mixed grasses and Birches define the primary atmosphere, giving the yard its sense of place.

-The pavilion is pushed down in the grade so its not to dominant.
-By doing this the space is not filled up and the visuals connection with the surrounding green is guaranteed.
+The pavilion is pushed down in the grade, so it's not too dominant.
+By doing this, the space is not filled, and the visual connection with the surrounding green is guaranteed.

-The zone of gravel framed by the floating concrete edges is the modern translation from a pool.
-A pool without the water but defining the space and creating the canvas for the pavilion.
-Materials used in the pavilion make a reference to the historical architecture of this region.
-Black stained wooden planks, as used in old sheep shelters are brought back in a contemporary way.
+The zone of gravel framed by the floating concrete edges is the modern translation of a pool—a pool without the water but defining the space and creating the canvas for the pavilion.
+Materials used in the pavilion refer to the historical architecture of this region.
+Black-stained wooden planks used in old sheep shelters are brought back in a contemporary way.